mikecvx/python-scripts-library/README.md

 # python-scripts-library

-These scripts are used to interact with Highbond
+These scripts are used to interact with Highbond.